kevintanu/simple-files/notes.md

 - Always make admin token bypass to test
 - Make Maintenance mode
 - Make a cron to periodically update static data from server
+- Make a checksum or CSRF to prevent hitting api not from your app
+- make CI CD
+- make static data system
+- make auto patcher for static data

 # Recommended Tools:
 - Imgui - desktop apps